 We enlisted the help of our long-time coffee expert Giles Hilton to bring you unrivalled insight into what's on the shelf.

-Giles tasted a selection of coffees including big brands and supermarket own-label options from different instant coffee types, in order to comment on the taste profile and promising options to look out for.*
+In February 2020, Giles tasted a selection of coffees including big brands and supermarket own-label options from different instant coffee types, in order to comment on the taste profile and promising options to look out for.*

 These are your entry-level instants, commonly described as Classic, Rich Roast or Original.